Do you like your neighborhood?

 The Lake Eola Heights Historic District is a U.S. historic district located in the eastern part of Downtown Orlando, Florida.
 The district is roughly bounded by Hillcrest Street, North Hyer Avenue, Ridgewood Street and North Magnolia Avenue.
 It contains 487 historic buildings.

-Putting A Bow On Our Analysis Of Orlando
+Putting A Bow On Our Analysis Of The Best Neighborhoods In Orlando

 If you’re measuring the neighborhoods in Orlando where crime is low and everyone wants to live, this is an accurate list.